vincentsijben/install-new-windows-pc/README.md

 * Click on tab "Tweaks" and click "Standard".
 * Also mark "Change Windows Terminal default: Powershell 5 -> Powershell 7".
 * Click "Run Tweaks".
 In the powershell windows you can see the progress.
+* Click on the "Install" tab and check Chrome and Steam.
+Click on "Install Selected" on top.